felix-seifert/serverless-on-heroku/README.md

 ## Trigger HTTP Requests

+Subsequently, we will explain how the request to trigger an HTTP request to the one-off dyno is composed.
+If you already feel confident enough with the Heroku CLI, you can [skip this section and proceed with the final request](#final-request-and-response).

 The Heroku Platform API offers an [option to create dynos with a POST request](https://devcenter.heroku.com/articles/platform-api-reference#dyno-create), which can be used to start a one-off dyno.
-We just have to inser the name of the app for `$APP_NAME`.
+We just have to insert the name of the app for `$APP_NAME`.

 ```shell
 $ curl -X POST https://api.heroku.com/apps/$APP_NAME/dynos